PalisadoesFoundation/talawa-docs/docs/internships/application-template.md

 What relevant experience have you got, including university, work and hobby activities?

+Include the following to help us identify you easier:
-1. Include a copy of your GitHub profile avatar icon to help us identify you easier.
+1. a copy of your GitHub profile avatar.
    1. The image should be no more than 48px by 48px, the same size as seen in issue and pull request comments.
+1. a link to your GitHub profile.

 It's important for us to understand your motivations for applying.
 This section will help.